NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 ## Engineering Reference ##

-Update sizing discussion, deign data arrays, and equations in `zone-design-loads-and-air-flow-rates` and `system-design-loads-and-air-flow-rates`.
+Update sizing discussion, design data arrays, and equations in `zone-design-loads-and-air-flow-rates` and `system-design-loads-and-air-flow-rates`.

 ## Example File and Transition Changes ##

-Include a zone equipment and air loop equipment example files to exercise latent sizing. transition requirements are TBD.
+Include a zone equipment and air loop equipment example file to exercise latent sizing.
+Transition requirements are TBD.

 ## References ##